clitetailor/react-epic/docs/CounterExample.md

 </Provider>
 ```

-To connect your component you need to use `WithRx`:
+And then connect with the component using `WithRx`:

 ```jsx
 @WithRx(